 Students, faculty, and administrators share responsibility for the determination and preservation of standards of academic integrity.
-Not only must they adhere to their own personal codes of integrity but they must also be prepared to educate others about the importance of academic integrity, to take reasonable precaution to discourage violations of academic integrity, and to adjudicate violations.
+Not only must they adhere to their own personal codes of integrity and comply with University community standards, but they must also be prepared to educate others about the importance of academic integrity, to take reasonable precaution to discourage violations of academic integrity, and to adjudicate violations.

 For students, education about the importance of academic integrity begins during the admissions process.
 The centrality of integrity to the academic enterprise is reinforced during new student orientation when students engage in discussion about academic integrity.
 Specific mention of academic integrity and course-specific guidelines should be presented in all classes.
 Programs and instruction about academic integrity guidelines also should be offered throughout the students' undergraduate career.

 Faculty and students are expected to uphold standards of academic integrity by taking reasonable precaution in the academic arena.
 Reasonable precaution involves implementing measures that reduce the opportunities for academic misconduct but do not inhibit inquiry, create disruption or distraction in the testing environment, or create an atmosphere of mistrust.